 - 1.6.
 The crisis also emphasized the importance of effective, rigorous, forward looking capital planning and long-term capital management.
 In particular, a bank's ability to withstand uncertain market conditions is bolstered by a strong capital position that considers potential changes in its strategy and volatility in market conditions over time.
-As such the ICAAP should be used a key tool to aid decision making and enhance capital planning. - 1.7.
-Financial institutions in Trinidad and Tobago will be required implement an Internal Capital Adequacy Assessment Process (ICAAP) that is proportional to their nature, scale, complexity, risks and business strategy.
-The ICAAP will be required to be documented, approved by the board of directors and updated regularly15.
+As such the ICAAP should be used a key tool to aid decision-making and enhance capital planning. - 1.7.
+Financial institutions in Trinidad and Tobago should seek to implement an ICAAP that is proportional to their nature, scale, complexity, risks and business strategy.
+The ICAAP must be documented, approved by the board of directors and updated regularly2.